ScaleLeap/amazon-mws-api-sdk/docs/README.md

 })
 ```

-**Response**
+**Response:**

-* Amazon MWS returns an XML file that contains the response to a successful request or subscription.
+- Amazon MWS returns an XML file that contains the response to a successful request or subscription.
-* Response is type `string`
+- Response is type `string`

 [See feeds test snapshot](../test/unit/__snapshots__/feeds.test.ts.snap)